 Prior to working for the City, Leslie served for the Eastern District of Oklahoma Bankruptcy Trustee, as a Legal Assistant, and for the Office of the District Attorney for eight years prior.
 Leslie has served on the City of Muskogee’s Retirement Committee for a period of 4 years.
 Leslie is currently serving on the City of Muskogee's Safety Committee.
 She also works directly with the Safety Manager to ensure workplace safety is held to a high standard.

 Leslie graduated from Connors State College, with an Associate Degree in Business Administration in 1996.
-She completed an extensive online course in paralegal studies through the Center for Legal Studies in 2011.
+She is a Nationally certified Paralegal.
 In 2012 Leslie was admitted into the National Association of Legal Assistance.
 In 2019 she earned the distinction of an Advanced Certified Paralegal in the area of Criminal Litigation.
 She is also an active member in the Tulsa Area Paralegal Association.